MatteoTomasetto/BayesianSpatialLagAutocorrelation/README.md

 ## Data

-'Data' folder contain the spatial dataset with the number of conflicts in 2015 and the covariates for each cell.
+`Data` folder contain the spatial dataset with the number of conflicts in 2015 and the covariates for each cell.

 ## Code

-'Main.ipynb' contains the code to:
+`Main.ipynb` contains the code to:
 - Import the dataset
 - Explore the spatial data
 - Build the Bayesian models